 No player substitutions will be permitted after the submission of the roster for any reason.
 NCAA executive regulations require the games committee to forfeit the game to the opponent of a team with more than 25 players in uniform.
-On the field, including the practice field, bullpen, bench and dugout, each team is limited to official coaches in uniform, eligible players in uniform and other individuals performing game functions (e.g., trainer, bat handler, scorer) not to exceed 35 people.
-If a bat handler is under the age of 13, they will be allowed in the dugout without counting against the team's max number of 35 people.
+On the field, including the practice field, bullpen, bench and dugout, each team is limited to official coaches in uniform, eligible players in uniform and other individuals performing game functions (e.g., trainer, scorer) not to exceed 35 people.
+No bat handlers will be used in 2021.